'Hobbs & Shaw' Premiere Disrupted by Electrical Sparks

 The electrical scare occurred in rows H and J. When people started standing up and leaving their rows, the rest of the theater calmly followed suit.

 "Alright guys, that was weird," director David Leitch told the audience before the movie started again.
-"It was an accident," he continued, adding that the incident involved a mishap with an electrical box.
+"It was an accident," he continued, adding that the incident involved a drink being kicked into an electrical box.
 He went on to say that everything was being cleaned up and the screening would continue.

 Standing beside the director, Johnson also assured audience members that the film would continue.